-Big data needs a technical infrastructure to run on, including various software tools that allow to store and extract the information we need.
-I would add here Data Analytics & Visualization solutions, data storing technologies such as Hadoop, MapReduce, NoSQL.
-And of course robust hardware – computer data centers, networks distributed globally and able to send all that data across the world.
+Big data needs a technical infrastructure to run on, including various software tools that allow us to store and extract the information we need.
+I would add here Data Analytics & Visualization solutions, and data storing technologies such as Hadoop, MapReduce, and NoSQL.
+And of course robust hardware – computer data centers, and networks distributed globally and able to send all that data across the world.

 7. Comparing Data Sizes

 Here’s a simple data comparison table you can use.
-With some light design add-ons you can change plain table into something less default looking:
+With some light design add-ons you can change a plain table into something less default-looking:

 Check this article for more creative designs to visualize a PowerPoint table.

-It’s worth to spend a few minutes more on presentation to add there visuals that will underline your message.
-Using vivid visuals help to keep your audience engaged and expanding their attention span.
-It does not need to be a fancy complex infographics.
+It’s worth spending a few minutes more on the presentation to add there visuals that will underline your message.
+Using vivid visuals helps to keep your audience engaged and expands their attention span.
+It does not need to be fancy complex infographics.
 As you could see, a simple concept diagram will do, too.

 I hope those examples inspired you.
-You can try to recreate them by our own, or make use of our slide-deck template mentioned below.
+You can try to recreate them on your own, or make use of our slide-deck template mentioned below.

 Resources of Big Data Presentation Visuals

-In case you prefer less formal sketchy style, check Creative Big Data PowerPoint Visuals here.
+In case you prefer a less formal sketchy style, check Creative Big Data PowerPoint Visuals here.